Articles in the series

 To learn more about the admin tasks that are specific to the Agent Workspace, see Getting started for administrators in the Zendesk Agent Workspace.

 Additional features for increased organizational and business complexity and volume

-In addition to these products, Zendesk Suite contains additional features and functionality that help to address the needs of increased organizational and business complexity and volume.
+In addition to these products, Zendesk Suite contains additional features and functionality that helps to address the needs of increased organizational and business complexity and volume.
 Here’s a quick summary of each.

 Multibrand allows you to create additional customer support experiences.
-A brand is a customer facing identity, represented by a collection of contact points for your customers.
-These contact points can include brand-specific email support addresses, a branded help center and embedded support in websites and mobile apps, and brand specific contact telephone numbers and social media channels.By default, you have one brand in Zendesk.
-By adding more brands, you can segment your customer experience in the way that makes sense for your business.
+A brand is a customer-facing identity represented by a collection of contact points for your customers.
+These contact points can include brand-specific email support addresses, a branded help center and embedded support in websites and mobile apps, and brand-specific contact telephone numbers and social media channels.By default, you have one brand in Zendesk.
+Adding more brands enables you to segment your customer experience in a way that makes sense for your business.
 For example, you might have two distinct brands whose customers do not overlap.
 Each different set of customers interacts with your Support team members via the brand-specific contact points.
 See Setting up multiple brands.

 |Multiple ticket forms and conditional ticket fields||In the Suite, you can create custom ticket forms (see Creating multiple ticket forms to support different request types) and use conditional ticket fields (fields that are displayed or hidden based on what a user selects in another field – see Creating conditional ticket fields in Zendesk Support).|